 The manufacture and sale of water treatment devices for home use is not regulated in Canada.
 However, the National Sanitation Foundation (NSF) in consultation with Health Canada has developed voluntary performance standards for water treatment devices and certification by the NSF is the only guarantee that a device can meet specified performance standards for removal of specific contaminants.
 For more information visit nsf.org.

 Is Ottawa’s drinking water hard or soft?

-Water hardness is determined by the amount of calcium and magnesium that is dissolved in water.
-Ottawa’s water supply is considered very soft, resulting from the natural softness of our source water (Ottawa River).
+Water hardness is caused by the presence of calcium and magnesium minerals in water.
+Ottawa’s water supply is considered very soft due to the natural softness of the source water (Ottawa River).
 Hard water does not pose any health concerns, however it can lead to scale deposits on hot surfaces such as kettles and hot water tanks.